Garrett Cooper Player Props: Marlins vs. Blue Jays

 - The pitching staff for the Blue Jays has a collective 9.5 K/9, the third-best in MLB.

-- The Blue Jays have the 11th-ranked team ERA among all MLB pitching staffs (4.00).
+- The Blue Jays' 4.10 team ERA ranks 13th among all league pitching staffs.

-- Berrios (7-4) takes the mound for the Blue Jays in his 15th start of the season.
-He's put together a 3.28 ERA in 85 2/3 innings pitched, with 75 strikeouts.
+- The lefty's last appearance came on Thursday against the Baltimore Orioles, when he threw 4 2/3 innings, surrendering two earned runs while allowing six hits.

-- In his last time out on Wednesday against the Baltimore Orioles, the righty tossed 7 2/3 scoreless innings while surrendering three hits.
+- In 14 games this season, the 32-year-old has put up a 4.31 ERA and 9 strikeouts per nine innings, while giving up a batting average of .264 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.